7 June 2026

 |

-| looking for a male participant |
+| Looking for a male participant |

 Their routine includes selecting a male audience member to participate on the stage.
 It is good fun, and we always leave the theatre smiling.